 The Board of Trustees has approved a plan for a regrouping of the college buildings.
 This plan calls for ten units.
 The first units, the Athletic Field, McDaniel Hall, Science Hall, and the new Dining Hall have been completed.
-The next units will include a dormitory for men and a gymnasium.
+The next units will include a dormitory for men, a dormitory for women, and a gymnasium.
 These two units are expected to be completed within the next two years.